Rubble-Raider-web3/projectserum-mevbot/generated/markdown/orderbook-basics.md

 ##### What do you mean by cross-chain swaps?

 - [ ]  Swapping within a blockchain ecosystem
-- [x]  Swapping across different Cryptos using smart contracts
+- [x]  Swapping across different Crypto tokens using smart contracts
-- [ ]  Swapping across different Cryptos with intermediary
+- [ ]  Swapping across different Cryptos tokens with intermediary
 - [ ]  None of the above